-The OEC is proud to support the efforts of Ohio Citizens Redistricting Commission (OCRC), an independent non-partisan commission made up of top Ohio leaders.
-This diverse grassroots commission will support public education on redistricting, facilitate citizen engagement in community map-making activities, and hold public hearings in a wide range of communities to provide robust public input throughout Ohio’s 2021 redistricting process.
+The OEC is also proud to support the efforts of the Ohio Citizens’ Redistricting Commission (OCRC), an independent non-partisan commission made up of Ohioans from a variety of backgrounds, regions, and communities.
+This diverse grassroots commission has supported public education on redistricting, facilitated citizen engagement in community map-making activities, and held public hearings in a wide range of communities to provide robust public input throughout Ohio’s 2021 redistricting process.

 It’s no secret that Ohio’s congressional and state legislative district maps are gerrymandered.
 For too long, politicians have rigged Ohio’s electoral maps to preserve political power and silence the voice of our communities.
 Because of these maps, our legislators often fail to respond to Ohio voters’ views on pressing issues like renewable energy and the fight against climate change.

 Fortunately, in 2015 and 2018, Ohio voters decisively rejected partisan gerrymandering.
 Ohioans voted for two redistricting reform measures that will help guide the drawing of Ohio’s new legislative and congressional districts.